-6. VCT compliance
+5. VCT regulation

-The investment policy is designed to ensure that the Company continues to qualify and is approved as a VCT by HMRC.
-In order to maintain its status under Venture Capital Trust legislation, a VCT must comply on a continuing basis with the provisions of Section 274 of the Income Tax Act 2007, details of which are provided in the Directors' report on pages 46 and 47.
+The investment policy is designed to ensure that the Company continues to qualify, and is approved, as a VCT by HMRC.
+In order to maintain its status under VCT legislation, a VCT must comply on a continuing basis with the provisions of Section 274 of the Income Tax Act 2007, details of which are provided in the Directors' report on pages 47 and 48.

-The relevant tests to measure compliance have been carried out and independently reviewed for the year ended 31 December 2023.
-These showed that the Company has complied with all tests and continues to do so.
+The relevant tests to measure compliance have been carried out and independently reviewed for the year ended 31 December 2023 and are also reviewed during the year by Philip Hare & Associates LLP.
+These reviews confirmed that the Company has complied with all tests.